 In the state of Pennsylvania, there are certain legal situations in which one party needs financial reassurance that another party will follow through on a specific set of actions.
 This may sound, at first glance, like it needs an insurance policy; but actually, this is the type of situation in which the two parties would seek out a bonding solution.
 If you’ve never heard of a surety bond Pennsylvania, don’t worry.
 Even people who work in industries that regularly use bonds don’t often understand what these are or how they work.
 That’s why Surety by NFP is here to explain the basics of bonds to you.

 [If you are here to get surety bond Pennsylvania, then call our office, or apply directly online.
 It only take a minute, and quotes are free.
 No obligation to buy.
 We’ll answer any questions about how to get properly bonded in Pennsylvania, you may have!]

 What is a Pennsylvania Surety Bond?

 To make it very simple, and to gloss over a lot of the finer points, a surety agreement is essentially a legal assurance that one person or business will follow through on an agreed-upon contract.
-Pennsylvania surety bonds are a legally binding agreement between three parties: the principal, or the person or business that needs to follow through on a specific action; the oblige, or the person or business that needs the reassurance that the contract will be fulfilled; and the surety bonding company.
+Pennsylvania surety bonds are a legally binding agreement between three parties: the principal, or the person or biz that needs to follow through with a specific action; the oblige, or the person or business that needs the reassurance that the contract will be fulfilled; and the bonding company.

 The big reason why an oblige needs a bond is due to financial risk.
 The types of situations that a bond would be needed involve some kind of financial risk that the oblige is assuming, if the principal does not follow through on the contract.
 In that event, the bond pays for the financial risks that were accrued.
 In this way, bonds do sound a little like insurance, but there are some key differences between the two.